Building your super

 Call us on 132 467 to find out your BPay customer reference to make an after-tax contribution and also to make sure we have your tax file number (TFN) on record.

 Take advantage of the Low Income Superannuation Contribution

-If you’re a low-income earner, you can also take advantage of the Government’s Low Income Superannuation Contribution (LISC).
-This contribution applies to any before-tax contributions you make to your super (including superannuation guaranteed contributions from your employer), and can really help boost your super savings, especially if you’re working part-time.
+If you’re a low-income earner, you can also take advantage of the Government’s Low Income Superannuation Tax Offset (LISTO).
+This tax offset applies to any before-tax contributions you make to your super (including superannuation guaranteed contributions from your employer), and can really help boost your super savings, especially if you’re working part-time.

-If you earn $37,000 per annum or less and are otherwise eligible, the Government will pay 15% of any before-tax contributions you, or your employer, has made each year directly into your superannuation account, up to a cap of $500.
-From 1 July 2017, the LISC scheme will be replaced by the Low Income Superannuation Tax Offset (LISTO).
-The arrangement is the same as the LISC and members who are eligible will continue to receive up to $500 from the Government.
+If you earn $37,000 per annum or less and are otherwise eligible, the Government will refund the tax paid on any of the before-tax contributions you, or your employer, has made each year directly into your superannuation account, up to a cap of $500.

 Plug the leakage

 When you move from job to job, there’s a risk of having many super fund accounts set up on your behalf.
 There are two big problems with this.
 Firstly, you’re likely to be paying admin fees and insurance premiums with each account – unnecessarily.
 This is a drain on your savings.
 Secondly, if you accumulate many accounts, it’s easy to lose track of them.
 And it’s easy for the operators of the super fund(s) to lose track of you as you move house, change jobs etc. When a superannuation account becomes inactive and when a fund loses contact with the owner of the account, sometimes the Australian Taxation Office (ATO) takes control of that account.